Checking vs. savings accounts: What they are and how to use them

 Accessibility

-Accessibility is an important issue regarding a checking account, but it means different things to each person.
+Accessibility is an important issue regarding a checking or savings account, but it means different things to each person.
 To some, having a physical bank branch to walk into may not be as big of a deal as having a slick mobile app with robust features, which is like having the bank branch in your pocket.

 However, others may prefer a bank with a nearby branch so they can make in-person transactions and get more direct customer service instead of a great mobile banking app.